 From my research now, I have learned that Anorexia Nervosa is a mental illness.
 I would have several more battles with mental illness in the future, but not for nearly two decades.

 I had strep throat over and over that year.
 My immune system was shot.
 Going to see Eva’s doctor, a European with blunt speech, asked me if I was losing this much weight on purpose.
 I remember liking how he worded that question.
 I opened up to him and told him the truth.
 Right away he organized a counselor to come and see me at home a couple of times per week.
 The counselor was wonderful.
 I really liked her.
 She explained to me that I needed to put more fuel into my body.
-I had been complaining about not having any energy.
+I had been complaining about not having any energy(do ya think?).
 I liked how gently she explained these simple matters to me.
 She helped me to stop the behaviour.

 However, I was terrified of opening the flood gates of eating.
 I thought I would never be able to stop once I started.
 I was starving but I was afraid to eat.
 So, then the bulimia started.
 I would open the flood gates.
 I would eat thousands of calories in cookies, chips, cake, baked goods and then I would take a large dose of laxatives.
 Chocolate X-lax was my purging tool because I was unable to make myself vomit.